We Have Impact

 LuAnn Adams, President, Utah Dept. of Agriculture & Food

-William "Buddy" Deimler, Secretary, Ag Education Specialist, Utah State Office of Education
+William "Buddy" Deimler, Secretary, Utah State Office of Education

-Scott Ericson, Treasurer, Deputy Commissioner of Utah Dept. of Agriculture & Food
+Scott Ericson, Treasurer, Utah Dept. of Agriculture & Food

 Ron Gibson, Utah Farm Bureau Federation